 If your trip will last more than a month, you should also consider vaccination for Japanese Encephalitis, Rabies and Hepatitis B.

 The box jellyfish and the Stonefishes are the most venomous animal, dangerous, and even fatal to humans.
 They are found in the coastal regions of the Indo-Pacific, including Palawan Island.
-The best way to guard against a stonefish sting is to wear shoes or sandals while walking the ocean and wear wetsuit for protection against the box jellyfish.
+The best way to protect against a stonefish sting is to wear shoes or sandals while walking the ocean and wear a wetsuit for protection against the jellyfishes.

 Recommended items for a personal medical kit: